Pay Raise Calculator

 Understanding Your Pay Raise

-Use the pay raise calculator before your performance review or salary negotiation to prepare specific numbers.
+Use the pay increase calculator before your performance review or salary negotiation to prepare specific numbers.
 Knowing that a 5% raise means an extra $96 per biweekly paycheck makes the conversation concrete.

 Understanding Your Raise in Context